Hattie Caraway: Early life

 Hattie Wyatt was born near rural Bakerville in Humphreys County in west-central Tennessee, the daughter of William Carroll Wyatt, a farmer and shopkeeper, and the former Lucy Mildred Burch.
 At the age of four, she moved with her family to Hustburg in Humphreys County.
 Despite her family's relative poverty, she had always hoped to pursue higher education, which was made possible through the generosity of a wealthy aunt.
 After attending a one-room schoolhouse and Ebenezer Church in Hustburg, she transferred to Dickson (Tennessee) Normal College, wherein 1896 she received her Bachelor of Arts degree.
-She taught school for a time before in 1902 marrying Thaddeus Caraway, whom she had met in college.
+She taught school for a time before in 1902 marrying Thaddeus H. Caraway, whom she had met in college.
 They had three sons: Paul, Forrest, and Robert; Paul and Forrest became generals in the United States Army.
 The couple settled in Jonesboro, Arkansas, where he established a legal practice while she cared for the children, tended the household and kitchen garden, and helped to oversee the family's cotton farm.

 The Caraways established a second home Riversdale at Riverdale Park, Maryland.
 Thaddeus was elected to the United States House of Representatives in 1912, and he served in that office until 1921 when he became a U.S. senator.
 Although she took an interest in her husband's political career, Hattie Caraway avoided the capital's social and political life as well as the campaign for women's suffrage.
 She recalled that "after equal suffrage I just added voting to cooking and sewing and other household duties."

 U.S. Senator

-Thaddeus Caraway died in office in 1931.
+Thaddeus H. Caraway died in office in 1931.
 Following the precedent of appointing widows to temporarily take their husbands' places, Arkansas governor Harvey Parnell appointed Hattie Caraway to the vacant seat, and she was sworn into office on December 9.